Quantus-Network/miner-tauri-gui/README.md

+# Quantus Miner

-# Tauri + React + Typescript
+This repository contains a Tauri + React + TypeScript desktop application that wraps a PoW Substrate-derived node/miner with post-quantum keys.

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+- For contributor and agent notes, see the Agents Guide: [agents.md](./agents.md)

 ## Recommended IDE Setup